projetmbc/for-writing/palcol/contrib/products/luadraw/README.md

 Use a luadraw palette
 ---------------------

 The names of the palettes all use the prefix `pal` followed by the name available in the file `palcol.json`.
 These variables are arrays of arrays of three floats.
-Here is the definition of one of the randomly selected palettes.
+Here is the definition of one randomly selected palettes.

 ~~~lua
 palGistHeat = {